 Celecoxibis contra-indicated in patients with allergy to sulfa-containing drugs (sulfonamides).
 Such drugs include the antibiotic trimethoprim-sulfamethoxazole (Bactrim, Septra).
-If you are thinking of taking celecoxib or valdecoxib, make sure that you do not have a history of allergy to such drugs.
+If you are thinking of taking celecoxib, make sure that you do not have a history of allergy to such drugs.
 If you aren't sure if a drug you had a bad reaction to fits in this category, ask your physician.
 If you are allergic to sulfa-containing drugs, do not take celecoxib.

 Rofecoxib (Vioxx), a COX-2 specific agent, was removed from the market on 9/30/04 due to questions of increased risk of heart attacks and strokes.
-Users of as the remaining CXO-2 inhibitor on the market, celecoxib (Celebrex), or COX-2 selective agents, such as meloxicam (Mobic) should be aware that these drugs are not blood thinners.
+Users of the remaining COX-2 inhibitor, celecoxib (Celebrex), or COX-2 selective agents, such as meloxicam (Mobic) should be aware that these drugs are not blood thinners.
 Therefore, some patients whom their physicians feel are at higher than average cardiac risk may need to be given low-dose aspirin to help reduce heart attack risk.
 Even though adding aspirin to one of these agents may increase risk of ulcer, for a number of patients this risk may be worth taking, in view of the need for heart protection.
 However, although there is very good evidence that low-dose aspirin helps protect against heart attacks in patients with coronary disease, it is not yet clearly established that this effectiveness still applies in patients taking medications such as Celebrex or Mobic—or any of the NSAID’s (non-steroidal anti-inflammatory agents).